Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Finspectors.ai

-A one-page note that lists two slows, two strengths, and two changes for the next file.
-Keep it in the binder with your closing docs.
+A one-page note with two slows, two strengths, and two changes for the next file—kept with closing documentation.

 Finspectors.ai